simon-smida/DP-Explainable-AI/README.md

 ## Methods Supporting Interpretable and Explainable ML
-This repository contains all experiments related to the Master's Thesis, with ability to reproduce the obtained results.
+This repository contains all experiments related to the Master's Thesis, with the ability to reproduce the obtained results.

 ### Directory Structure
 ```